 New to eventing?
-Beginner Novice is the place to get started.
+Beginner Novice is the place to get started in recognized competition.

 Can you keep your horse on the bit through basic dressage movements?
 Is he comfortable negotiating difficult terrain while hacking out?
 Can he handle a course of small jumps with ease?
 If you answered yes to all three, you’ve probably considered eventing.
 If you’re not already involved in this exciting sport, here’s your chance to give it a try.

 In January 2005, the United States Eventing Association (USEA) recognized a new introductory level called Beginner Novice.
 As explained in the 2005 USEA rulebook, "the Beginner Novice level is designed to introduce green horses and riders to horse trials ... the entire experience should be safe, inviting and educational.”